Carlos9191/mtg-set-downloader-binder/README.md

 # MTG Set Scryfall Downloader

+4/9/25 Update: I changed the download format of the images to the PNG format with rounded corners.
+I set the "Card List" Folder to delete everything inside of it before adding new card images.
+I changed SSL verification to always true.
+I added the ability to type in the name of a card list txt file for getting images.
+The txt file must be in the same folder as the script.

 This repository contains two Python scripts that allow you to download Magic: The Gathering card images from the Scryfall API using a specific set code.
 Additionally, it includes a script to generate a `.HTML` file for Binder.

 ## Scripts